tfgg/yournextmep/_candidates/eu2014/engdem/stephen-wright.md

 person: stephen-wright
 region: south-west
 party: engdem
-title: South West - English Democrats - Stephen Wright
+title: Stephen Wright is running for MEP in South West for the English Democrats
 incumbent: false
 ---